PaloAltoNetworks/terraform-provider-cloudngfwaws/docs/index.md

 ### Optional

 - `access_key` (String) (Used for the initial `sts assume role`) AWS access key.
 Environment variable: `CLOUDNGFWAWS_ACCESS_KEY`.
 JSON conf file variable: `access-key`.
 - `arn` (String) The ARN allowing firewall, rulestack, and global rulestack admin permissions.
+Global rulestack admin permissions can be enabled only if the AWS account is onboarded by AWS Firewall Manager.
+Use 'lfa_arn' and 'lra_arn' if you want to enable only firewall and rulestack admin permissions.
 Environment variable: `CLOUDNGFWAWS_ARN`.
 JSON conf file variable: `arn`.
 - `gra_arn` (String) The ARN allowing global rulestack admin permissions.
-This is preferentially used over the `arn` param if both are specified.
+Global rulestack admin permissions can be enabled only if the AWS account is onboarded by AWS Firewall Manager. 'gra_arn' is preferentially used over the `arn` param if both are specified.
 Environment variable: `CLOUDNGFWAWS_GRA_ARN`.
 JSON conf file variable: `gra-arn`.
 - `headers` (Map of String) Additional HTTP headers to send with API calls.
 Environment variable: `CLOUDNGFWAWS_HEADERS`.
 JSON conf file variable: `headers`.
 - `host` (String) The hostname of the API (default: `api.us-east-1.aws.cloudngfw.paloaltonetworks.com`).
 Environment variable: `CLOUDNGFWAWS_HOST`.
 JSON conf file variable: `host`.
 - `json_config_file` (String) Retrieve provider configuration from this JSON file.